This question can also be put as: Why vaccine takes such a great deal of time to develop?

 - This is done to know about the immunization schedule, delivery method and further evaluation of similar studies as that of phase I.

-- A group without the vaccine also monitored to be compared with those of vaccinated volunteers.
+- A group without the vaccine is also monitored to be compared with that of vaccinated volunteers.

-- Now after promising results, the candidate vaccines are tested on thousands of participants which can belong to different cities or even countries.
+- Now after promising results, the candidate vaccines are tested on large scale i.e. participants in thousands of number which can belong to different cities or even countries.

 - Participants can be chosen that are already diseased or after introducing the vaccines, participants are looked forward for natural exposure of pathogen.

-- This stage, also 2nd, follows a double blind method.
+- This stage, also 2nd, follows a double blind method (A#1).

 - It is the longest phase, can take years to follow up.

-After passing all the phases successfully, a regulatory body:
+After passing all the phases successfully, there is a regulatory body that:

 - Checks vaccine safety and manufacturing quality.